Denkutu/MyPortfolio/README.md

 - **Certifications**: A list of my certifications and achievements.
 - **Contact**: Ways for visitors to get in touch with me.

-## Features
+## 🌟 Features

-- **Responsive design**: The website adapts to various screen sizes, ensuring a smooth user experience on both desktop and mobile devices.
+- **Responsive Design**: The website adapts to various screen sizes, ensuring a smooth user experience on both desktop and mobile devices.
 - **Modern UI/UX**: The website has a clean and professional design with easy navigation.
-- **Smooth scroll**: The page includes smooth scrolling for a polished experience.
+- **Smooth Scroll**: The page includes smooth scrolling for a polished experience.
 - **Downloadable CV**: Two versions of my CV (Bulgarian and English) are available for download.

-## Technologies Used
+## ⚙️ Technologies Used

 - **HTML5**: Markup structure for the website.
 - **CSS3**: Styles for layout, design, and responsiveness.
 - **JavaScript**: For dynamic functionality like the contact form.
 - **Google Fonts**: For custom fonts (e.g., Lobster and Roboto).
-- **Responsive design**: Ensures the website looks great on all devices.
+- **Responsive Design**: Ensures the website looks great on all devices